- At least three people have died in bushfires in NSW

 Mr Morrison was heckled during the briefing by a climate change protester.

-“Climate change is real, can’t you see,” the man yelled, before being escorted out of the building.
+“Climate change is real, can’t you see,” the protester yelled, before being escorted out of the building.

-Natural Disaster and Emergency Management Minister David Littleproud warned the fires in NSW and Queensland could get worse on Tuesday.
+It came after Natural Disaster and Emergency Management Minister David Littleproud warned the fires could get worse on Tuesday, when strong winds are expected.

-The federal government has activated financial support payments for those hit by the fires.
+Mr Littleproud also announced the federal government had activated financial support payments for those hit by the fires.

 “This provides $1000 for eligible adults and $400 for eligible children,” he said in a statement.